As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 The prefix “Hori” means “to carve,” and is an honor to be given this title.

 After Horiyoshi 3 agreed to take Nakano on as an apprentice, he eventually gave him the title of Horiyoshi 3.

 Horiyoshi 3 uses a combination of tattoo machines and the traditional Tebori equipment he started with.

 He is known not only for his striking tattoos, but also for his activism.

 Horiyoshi believes in de-stigmatizing tattoos, especially the belief that they are inextricably linked to rowdy activity.

 While Horiyoshi has been known to tattoo members of the Yakuza, he feels they are largely misunderstood and do good things for the community.

 Many people in Japan have come to share this belief.

-They may not love that the Yakuza commits criminal acts, but the level of organization within the group cuts down on petty or randomized crimes, which keeps innocent people safe.
+They may not love that the Yakuza commits certain acts, but the level of organization within the group cuts down on petty or randomized misdemeanors, which keeps innocent people safe.

 The Yakuza has also been known to do charity work and make large donations in times of need.